State and International Regulations Continue to Drive

 Safety standard updates set the stage for wider approvals

-The UL 60335-2-89 second edition update is only the first step in a larger series of regulatory approvals needed to enable higher charges of R-290 and the use of A2Ls in U.S. commercial refrigeration.
-The following supporting regulatory and policy changes will also need to be approved:
+The UL 60335-2-89 second edition update was only the first step in a larger series of regulatory approvals needed to enable higher charges of R-290 and the use of A2Ls in U.S. commercial refrigeration.
+The following supporting regulatory and policy changes were also approved:

 • EPA Significant New Alternatives Policy (SNAP) approval of specific A2L refrigerants and increased R-290 charge limits